cvra/cvra.github.io/_posts/2016-06-26-goldorak-post-mortem.md

 </div>

 But as soon as it had to run on the BeagleBone Black, we would hit the computational limits of the platform, so we had to tune the parameters sub-optimally to run on it.
-We switched to trajectory rollout for local planning and increased the goal tolerances while decreasing update rates of costmaps and control.
+We switched to trajectory rollout for local planning, and increased the goal tolerances while decreasing update rates of costmaps and control.

 The result was OK, although not sufficient for the tasks at hand.
 We only realized these limitations a few weeks before the contest when we started testing the fishing module for the competition.